Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/1-2-confidential-level-evaluation.md

 The latter two are not a must, though it is suggested to be checked as it would be essential to install the DCAP driver.

-The report below would be a positive result:
+The example below shows a positive result:

 ```txt
 Detecting SGX, this may take a minute...